Tuvya Ruebner: Critical acclaim

-The Jury that awarded the Israel Prize in Poetry to Ruebner in 2008 noted that interest in his works had been shown not only in Israel but also abroad – notably in Germany, but also in the USA, Slovakia and Sweden.
+The Jury that awarded the Israel Prize in Poetry to Ruebner in 2008 noted that interest in his works had been shown not only in Israel but also abroad – notably in Germany, but also in the US, Slovakia and Sweden.

 Literary critic and poet Shahar Bram writes that Ruebner's poetry is often his reaction to the visual arts - a technique referred to as ekphrasis.
 Ruebner, he writes, applies “the interdisciplinary theory of 'word and image', as two “sister arts”.
 Fellow poet and literature Professor Rafi Weichert writes that Ruebner's poetry deals with the experience of living with contradictions: “The whole volume of Ruebner’s creation ... is his way of “keeping his balance upon the abyss, the abyss of his biography.”
 In the Introduction to her 2014 translations of Ruebner's poems Poet and Professor of Literature Rachel Tsvia Back goes into some details.
-She guides readers to a number of aspects that she considers characteristic of Ruebner’s writing.
-Lisa Katz and Shahar Bram’s introduction to their translations includes examples of cultural influences that affected Ruebner’s writing.
+She guides readers to a number of aspects that she considers characteristic of Ruebner's writing.
+Lisa Katz and Shahar Bram's introduction to their translations includes examples of cultural influences that affected Ruebner's writing.
 In the Introduction to her later publication of Ruebner's poems, which she translated to English too, Rachel Tsvia Back offers an overview of Ruebner's long literary life.
 Having worked with him on the translation of those poems until a few months before his death, her account ends thus: "In the tradition of the Psalms, Ruebner's late poems marvel at the breadth given, at the day offered, and at the wonder of a word speaking from the page".

 All in all, the Jury awarding Ruebner the Israel Prize of Poetry in 2008 refers to him thus: “In his poetry he struggles in a personal and unique way with the individual’s suffering of loss, with the holocaust of the Jews and the difficulties of an immigrant who has two homelands."
 The Jury concludes: “Looking back at over fifty years of creativity it is possible to delineate Tuvya Ruebner’s poetry as enthralling, continuously renewing itself – its contents and its form, poetry that, by sustaining conversions and upheavals, attests to its strength and its enduring dynamism.”

 Published works

-Many of Ruebner’s Hebrew poems were first published in literary supplements of Israeli papers.
+Many of Ruebner's Hebrew poems were first published in literary supplements of Israeli papers.
 Published poetry books are the following: